sahilrajput03/devopswithkubernetes/README.md

 DONT' BE STUPID TO DELETE AND APPLY DEPLOYMENT AGAIN: We can use `kubectl roll restart deployemnt my-deployment-name` and this is actually a good way to deploy a new image coz this will keep the older container running till the new container is ready.
 YO!!

 **But a legitimate and officially recommended way to deploy new images is by using tags like: `0.0.1` instead of plain `latest` tag.
-And by using a different tag from older one and editing this in `deployment.yaml` file with the new tag we can then relase new deployment simply by `kc apply -f manifest/` without using `kc delete -f manifest/deployment.yaml` or `kc delete -f manifest/` at all.
+And thus editing the image tag in `deployment.yaml` file with the new tag we can then relase new deployment simply by `kc apply -f manifest/` without using `kc delete -f manifest/deployment.yaml` or `kc delete -f manifest/` at all.
 YO!!**